samuelgozi/nano-schema/README.md

 });
 ```

-As you can see, its pretty straight forward.
+As you can see, it's pretty straightforward.
 Instead of using the "short" field syntax, we use the "verbose" one, which means
 that instead of writing `name: String`, we provide an object that has a `type` property, and any additional options
 that the type we want to use supports, in this example we added `required`.

 ## Short vs verbose syntax

-There are two ways of specifing a "Field schema".
+There are two ways of specifying a "Field schema".
 One is short and easier to read, and the second one is "verbose" and is used when we want additional constrains on that field. like `required`, `enum` etc.

 Here is an example of how we would use the "short" syntax to create a field that should be of type `String`: